dtchepak/davesquared.net/source/_posts/2012-03-01-folds-pt3-left-fold-right.markdown

 Even though our total is now greater than 5, our `(+)` operator isn't able to give us a result because it needs to evaluate both its left and right sides.
 When it looks at `(1 + rest)`, it tries to evaluate `rest` to give us an answer, which brings it to `(1 + (2 + rest))`.
 Again it needs to evaluate `rest` to finish evaluating the original `(1 + rest)` call.
 So before we can check `(>5)`, we have to wait until the infinite number of right-hand sides have been evaluated.
 And so again we reach for `Ctrl + c`.

-This is different to our `take'` example which used the `(:)` and `(++)` operators, which are only strict in their left arguments.
+This is different to our `take'` example which used the `(:)` and `(++)` operators, which are non-strict.
 If a function only needs the head of a list, it can grab that from `1:rest` without having to strictly evaluate the `rest` argument.

 ## Left or right?

 So how to we know when to choose a left fold over a right fold?
 I'm not entirely sure, but we can make some guesses based on what we've found so far.

-First, if we need to work with infinite lists we're going to need a right fold.
-This means for functions like `map` (or `mapFn` from previous posts) which make sense to be able to apply to infinite lists (for example, it makes sense to be able to map `(*2)` over an infinite list and just take the first 5 elements).
-So we would pick the right fold version of our `addOne` function (which maps `(+1)` over a list).
+First, if we want to work with infinite lists we're going to need a right fold.
+It can be quite handy to have functions like `map` (`mapFn` in previous posts) work with infinite lists, as that can give us elegant ways of writing some functions (for example, finding all the numbers whose squares are less than 1000: `takeWhile (< 1000) (map (** 2) [0..])`.
+Thanks to [@puffnfresh](https://twitter.com/puffnfresh) for this example).
+So we'd write `map` as a right fold.
+This also means we would pick the right fold version of our `addOne` function (as it is a mapping of `(+1)` over a list).

 If we can't work with infinite lists (say, because we're using a strict function like `(+)`), then we have a choice.
-We've seen there is a different order of arguments passed to the function being folded, as well as a different order of evaluation, which may better suit what we are trying to do with our fold.
+We've seen arguments are passed in different orders to the function being folded, and the order of evaluation is reversed, either of which may better suit what we are trying to do with our fold.
 For example, reversing a list using `foldLeft (\acc h -> h:acc) []`, or just `foldLeft (flip (:)) []`, seems quite neat.

 I've seen suggestions to consider [loop-like vs. list recursion](http://stackoverflow.com/a/1446803/906) and [operator associativity](http://stackoverflow.com/a/1446478/906) in making a choice, but I'm not entirely sure how to apply these suggestions yet, so at the moment I'm stuck considering infinite lists and which order of evaluation suits what I'm trying to achieve.

-When trying to work out how to write a fold and which variant to use, I find it useful to think about the accumulator (`acc`) argument in the function we're folding as delving into the recursion.
+When trying to work out how to write a fold and which variant to use, I find it useful to think about the accumulator (`acc`) argument in the function we're folding as _delving_ into the recursion.
 For left fold the function is `(\acc head -> ...)`, while right is `(\head acc -> ...)`, and the `acc` argument in both represents the result (or eventual result) of recursing over the rest of the list.
 This not only helps me to work out if a function can be folded right over an infinite list, but also helps me to work out how I need to implement or compose that function to give me the required result from my fold.

 There is one other important difference between the folds we haven't covered yet, and that is the question of efficiency in time taken and space used.
-We'll look at this for the next post.
+We'll look at this in the next post.

 ## Conclusion